Maritsa Iztok Complex: Maritsa Iztok-2

 Maritsa Iztok-2 is the largest thermal power plant in the Balkans.
 It is located 60 km from Stara Zagora in the vicinity of the village of Radetski and the dam lake Ovcharitsa.
 The construction of Maritsa Iztok-2 started on 7 May 1962; it was inaugurated on 10 November 1966.
 Between 1979 and 1995 the power station was expanded by four additional units.
 1977 and 1980 two new 325 m tall chimneys were built.
 Maritsa Iztok-2 has a total installed capacity of 1,465 MW and generates 30% of Bulgaria's electricity.
 It consists of eight generating units, two of which are equipped with flue gas desulphurization plants.
 The rehabilitation of the older power units, including construction of FGD plants for units 1 to 6, are in progress.

 Maritsa Iztok-2 is wholly state-owned.
 It is a subsidiary of Bulgarian Energy Holding EAD.

 In November 2014 the power station was ranked as the industrial facility that is causing the highest damage costs to health and the environment in Bulgaria and the entire European Union by the European Environment Agency.

 In June 2019 a fire thought to be caused by routine maintenance broke out on the smokestack of the flue gas desulphurisation system at Unit 8.

 Maritsa Iztok-3

 Maritsa Iztok-3 is Bulgaria's third-largest power plant.
 It is located 40 km from Stara Zagora.
 The power plant has an installed capacity of 900 MW, which is produced by four units of each 225 MW.
 It has a 325 m tall chimney.

 In 1998, the United States power utility Entergy Corporation purchased 73% of Maritsa Iztok-3 shares for US$375 million from the Bulgarian state.
 Entergy also has the obligation to modernize the power station.
 In 2002, the Italian power company Enel joined the project; in 2006 Enel acquired Entergy's stake.
 At present, Maritsa Iztok-3 is owned and operated by Energiina Kompaniya Maritsa Iztok 3 AD, a joint venture of ContourGlobal (73%) and NEK (27%).

-Enel is planning to invest in a new 700-800 MW coal-fired power plant next to the existing Maritsa Iztok-3 plant.
-The new power plant is expected to cost €900 million.